Editorial Policies

 Identifiable patients

 Authors should eliminate any information appearing in photographs or text of the manuscript that may contribute to identifying the patient.
-Should this be impossible, the presentations must be accompanied by an authorisation of the patient through an Informed Consent.
-We suggest consulting the latter and the Author Submission Guidelines in The Poison®’s official website.
+Should this be impossible, the presentations must be accompanied by an authorisation of the patient through an Informed Consent, as stated in the Authors section.

 Conflicts of interests

 All the authors should state any conflict of financial interest or any other interest that may bias the results or interpretation of the article.
-Therefore, together with the manuscript they should attach the Declaration of Interests form available in the Authors section of The Poison®.
+Therefore, together with the manuscript they should attach the Declaration of Interests form available in the Authors section.
 In turn, journal policies require that no editor has any financial relationship with biomedical companies that may bias their work.

 Plagiarism detection

-All manuscripts submitted to The Poison® are subject to plagiarism screening as part of the editorial and peer-review process.
+All manuscripts submitted to The Poison are subject to plagiarism screening as part of the editorial and peer-review process.
 The journal is committed to maintaining the highest standards of academic integrity and originality.
 Any form of plagiarism, including self-plagiarism, is strictly prohibited.
-Should any anomaly arise, the reviewers will take the corresponding measures based on the guidelines suggested in the Flowchart of the Committee on Publication Ethics (COPE).
+Should any anomaly arise, the reviewers will take the corresponding measures based on the guidelines suggested in the COPE Flowchart.

 Licensing